 John Cox, Editor and writer of the newest e-publication Cynopsis: Classified Advantage comes to Cynopsis Media after retiring from a 15 year career in teaching.
 Prior to teaching, John was with Apple Inc. as one of their top salesmen.
 John also produces the Cynopsis WeeklyVideo.

-Sahil Patel covers every facet of the digital video space for Cynopsis Media, including content, advertising, technology, deals, and emerging business models.
-As Associate Editor of Cynopsis Digital, Sahil oversees every issue of the daily newsletter, summarizing and contextualizing the latest news about those influencing and shaping the digital space, as well as interviewing their top executives.
-A graduate of Vanderbilt University, Sahil is a frequent moderator and analyst at premier industry events and programs, including the New York Television Festival and NPR's "On the Media."
+Jessica Reese covers every facet of the digital video space for Cynopsis Media, including content, advertising, technology, deals, and emerging business models.
+As Associate Editor of Cynopsis Digital, Jessica oversees every issue of the daily newsletter, summarizing and contextualizing the latest news about those influencing and shaping the digital space, as well as interviewing their top executives.
+A graduate of University of Missouri-Columbia, Jessica has worked as a writer, reporter and producer at an array of news outlets, including Newsy, KBIA Public Radio,1010 WINS, and CBS News.

-Chris Pursell, Managing Editor for Cynopsis: Sports, has been in the trenches of television and sports since the 90s, serving as a reporter and editor for such publications as Daily Variety, Variety, TelevisionWeek and The Mexico City News.
+Chris Pursell, Director of Sports Content for Cynopsis: Sports, has been in the trenches of television and sports since the 90s, serving as a reporter and editor for such publications as Daily Variety, Variety, TelevisionWeek and The Mexico City News.
 He recently held the position of Vice President of Content for PromaxBDA, launching and serving as editor-in-chief of Brief magazine as well as Daily Brief.
 He also created the Sports Media Marketing Awards for the organization, which honored the best marketing, design and branding initiatives from networks, leagues and teams.